Incontinence urge, Erectile Dysfunction, Back Pain…

 - erectile dysfunction.

-The reduction of the amount and frequency of excess stress hormones can help our body in many ways.
+The reduction of the amount and frequency of excess stress hormones can help our bodies in many ways.

 To list just a few benefits:

-Increase blood flow to regions like our pelvic floor, neck, shoulders, lower back.
+- Increase blood flow to regions like our pelvic floor, neck, shoulders, and lower back.

 The positive impact is exponential because each benefit positively impacts the organ function throughout our body.

-Your diaphragm is a part of your abdominal cavity.
+This is because your diaphragm muscle is a part of your abdominal cavity.
 Below are pictures of the lower portion of the male and female abdominal cavities.

-This is a side view showing how the bladder, bowel, and for females uterus are positioned above and then through the pelvic floor.
+Both are side views that show how the bladder, bowel, and for females, the uterus are positioned above and then through the pelvic floor.

 👉🏼 The strength/tone of the pelvic floor muscles, shown above, are dependent on and greatly influenced by the strength/tone of the diaphragm muscle.